HeZhang1994/digital-elevation-model/README.md

 # Digital Elevation Model Python Tool

-This is a **Python** implementation for transforming, projecting, visualising DEM data and reading elevation of given locations.
+This is a **Python** implemented tool for processing, visualising DEM data and reading elevation of given locations.

 ### Important Terms and Abbreviations